lornawanjiru/chirp/README.md

 Visit the relevant challenge on [Codewell](https://codewell.cc) and click on 'Submit Solution' right under the challenge.
 Enter all the title, Github repo URL, Live URL (Netlify or GH Pages), and tell the community what challenges you've faced.

-### Join our community on Slack

-If you want more real-time communication, you can visit our community on [Slack](https://join.slack.com/t/codewell-hq/shared_invite/zt-ni8c9g8h-gNYWrmqQ3Uh37dcLg9~LMQ).

 ### Fonts Used